Congruence relations of GSpin Shimura varieties: Congruence relation in case SO is quasi-split but not split at

-As seen in theorem \eqref{HP}, when the orthogonal group SO$(V)$, or equivalently GSpin$(V)$, is not split at $p$, the dimension of the supersingular locus is exactly half of the dimension of the Shimura variety, so the simple dimension bounding argument in section 6 cannot exclude the possibility of the supersingular cycles in the image of $\sigma$ in \eqref{spm}.
-As a result, theorem \eqref{ord} does not immediately imply the full version of the congruence relation conjecture \eqref{conj} or conjecture \eqref{conj2} .
+As seen in theorem\ref{unif}, when the orthogonal group SO$(V)$, or equivalently GSpin$(V)$, does not split at $p$, the dimension of the basic locus is exactly half of the dimension of the Shimura variety, so the simple dimension bounding argument in section\ref{shim} cannot exclude the possibility of the basic components in the coefficients of $\sigma(H(X))$.
+As a result, the ordinary congruence relation does not immediately imply the full version of the conjecture\ref{conj}.

-However, in his thesis \cite{K} theorem 7, Koskivirta factored the Hecke polynomial so that one special factor `kills' the supersingular cycles.
-We will show that the same phenomenon happens to quasi-split GSpin.
+However, in\cite{K}, Koskivirta factored the Hecke polynomial so that one special factor 'kills' the basic cycles.
+I will show that the same phenomenon happens to quasi-split GSpin.

+Since I will only care about the basic cycles, $\mathscr{S}_{k,b}$ means the basic locus from now on.